 Can a CDN reduce costs?

 The short answer is yes.
-A CDN can offset your bandwidth usage on a traditional server.
+A Content Delivery Network can offset your bandwidth usage on a traditional server.
 If you are paying for a set limit on your bandwidth usage, it can help prevent overages because the heavy lifting will be done on CDN servers closest to the user’s location.

 Which CDN is the best?

-Certainly the front runner from a technical sense.
+Certainly the front-runner from a technical sense.
 The scalability of any and all Amazon Services is nearly infinite.
 No matter how much your demand for your website grows, the service can expand in every imaginable way to support it.
-However, the user interface and ease of use is lacking.
-It’s like receiving an automobile in a crate and the user manual is 10,000 pages in size 3 font.
+However, the user interface and ease of use are lacking.
+It’s like receiving an automobile in a crate, and the user manual is 10,000 pages in size three font.
 I’m trying to say it’s a little frustrating to just ‘make it work’ without some digging to learn how first.

 One of the most popular CDN offerings out there primarily because it is easy to set up, plays very nice with most web applications like WordPress, and has some great features to mitigate spam and DDoS attacks.
 Does have some free plan options that are limited but can get you started.

-One of the largest CDN networks available.
-The price tag is for enterprise to large businesses who they cater too.
-If you are a small business or entrepreneur you may wish to use another option.
+One of the largest Content Delivery Networks available.
+The price tag is for enterprises to large businesses they cater to.
+If you are a small business or entrepreneur, you may wish to use another option.
 But this is an excellent option if you wish to pay the money.

-Google’s search results in weight a great deal in the speed of your website.
+Google’s search results weigh a great deal in the speed of your website.
 Let’s be clear not as much as content relevancy, but it has a huge value if you are trying to get an edge.
-If you are a very competitive niche with your site, then I would say a CDN is absolutely necessary.
-If you are gaining traffic then have a growth plan for your site.
-How will it scale when you hit 10k users, 100k users, 500k users, etc. What will you need to keep the site competitive and efficient?
+If you are in a very competitive niche with your site, then I would say a CDN is absolutely necessary.
+If you are gaining traffic, then have a growth plan for your site.
+How will it scale when you hit 10k users, 100k users, 500k users, etc?
+What will you need to keep the site competitive and efficient?
 Those few future choices can make for huge cost savings later.